Kinso Alternatives 2026

 • No ticketing, assignment, or helpdesk features

 Kinso has not published any pricing.
-The product is in closed beta with a Typeform-based waitlist of over 23,000 people, and the company has not disclosed whether beta users pay, receive free access, or participate in a trial.
+The product is in closed beta with a Typeform-based waitlist of over 23,000 people as of May 2026, and the company has not disclosed whether beta users pay, receive free access, or participate in a trial.
 According to a Trustpilot response from Kinso (February 2026), they are "in the early stages of running a closed beta with founding members" and onboarding users selectively.
 There is no pricing page on kinso.ai.

 • Kinso: No public pricing — beta/waitlist only.
 No tiers, no seat costs, no billing information available.
-Based on comparable AI communication tools in this category (Superhuman at $30/user/month, Shortwave at $7–24/user/month per the AI Report, March 2025), Kinso would likely charge per user per month, with a premium price point given the AI-heavy feature set
+Based on comparable AI communication tools in this category (Superhuman at $30/user/month, Shortwave at $7–24/user/month per Shortwave's pricing page, 2026), Kinso would likely charge per user per month, with a premium price point given the AI-heavy feature set

 • Converge: $49/month flat for up to 15 team members.
 All channels included.
 AI reply suggestions with no credit system.
-14-day free trial, no credit card required
+7-day free trial, no credit card required

 The pricing comparison is constrained by Kinso's undisclosed model.
 What can be said: if Kinso launches with per-seat pricing (the industry standard for AI inbox tools), a 5-person team could face $100–150/month for a personal communication tool that lacks team support features.
 That same team gets a full shared customer support inbox on Converge for $49/month total.
 The more relevant distinction is category — Kinso is a personal productivity expense, while Converge is a team support infrastructure cost.
 They would appear on different budget lines.